 These factors emphasize the increasing success of the pharmaceutical industry in India.

-A generic drug is identical to the brand name version in safety, strength, quality, characteristics, administration, dosage form, and intended use.
+A generic drug is identical to the brand-name version in safety, strength, quality, characteristics, administration, dosage form, and intended use.
 Generic drugs are identical in chemical formulation to their brand name equivalent and are generally sold at substantial savings from the brand name drug.

 Not every brand-name drug has a generic drug.
 Drugs are protected by patents usually lasting for 20 years.
-The patent, which allows the company that developed the drug to recoup the cost of R & D, prohibits anyone else from making and selling the drug until patent expires.
+The patent, which allows the company that developed the drug to recoup the cost of R & D, prohibits anyone else from making and selling the drug until the patent expires.
 Once the patent has expired, other pharmaceutical companies are allowed to sell a generic version.
 Manufacturers are required to test the generic drug and receive the approval of the drug regulatory agencies before it may be sold.